Who We Are

 Company Director / Consultant / Early Childhood Teacher

 Emily is an Early Childhood Teacher with experience working in the early childhood field for over 15 years.
-Emily has worked from a trainee through to the director, international consultant and most recently as an Inclusion Professional for the NSW/ACT Inclusion Agency.
-Emily has founded various projects both within Australia and internationally supporting educators to develop their skills, knowledge and confidence in a range of early childhood approaches.
+Emily has worked from a trainee through to the director, international consultant, Inclusion Professional for the NSW/ACT Inclusion Agency and most recently as a School Wellbeing Officer in the Health and Safety Directorate for the NSW Department of Education.
+She has founded various projects both within Australia and internationally supporting educators to develop their skills, knowledge and confidence in a range of early childhood approaches.

 Emily promotes the use of ‘Risky Play’ ideas to challenge children to be active learners within their own environment and encourage self-regulation, self-awareness and co-operation skills.